 The robust fishery for Coho Salmon in Washington’s Puget Sound has captured my attention for many years.
 As I write this, I fondly think back to my very first saltwater fishing trip.
 One early September morning, I joined a coworker and his family on his boat to target Coho out of Shilshole Bay near Seattle.
 We launched before the first glimpse of morning light.
 I expected a long boat ride and rough seas.
 I had no idea what was in store for us.
 But we motored out of the Shilshole Marina breakwater, cruised all of a quarter mile to the Meadow Point green can, and started fishing.

 Mack didn’t have downriggers on his boat yet ample confidence that we would do well.
-We used a handheld spotlight to energize our glow in the dark flashers and lures, tipped each hook with a sliver of salted herring, and were fishing.
+We used a handheld spotlight to energize our glow in the dark flashers and lures, tipped each hook with a sliver of salted herring.
+We let our Deep Six Diver setups out 22 pulls and we were fishing.
 Our first hookup happened within minutes.
 The next hour was abuzz with hooking Coho Salmon, avoiding crossed lines, netting fish, resetting gear.
 We boated eight Coho Salmon within an hour.
 We had just limited the boat.
 Ever since fishing that first day on Puget Sound, I have been hooked!

 One of Washington’s Best Salmon Fisheries